Conimbriga – In the footsteps of the Romans in Portugal

 Conimbriga - Portugal

 We wander around among more houses, more magnificent mosaic floors and even more bathhouses.
 Everything was so advanced and so developed.
-In Sweden, we struggled with the Iron Age when the Romans down here made delicate mosaic floors with three-dimensional patterns and took hot baths in white stone jacuzzis.
+In Sweden we were struggling with the Iron Age when the Romans down here made delicate mosaic floors with three-dimensional patterns and took hot baths in white stone jacuzzis.

 We start rounding off the day.
 Not really because we want to go, but because we stayed until closing time.